 - Cacheability: moderate to high (still cacheable, but finer chunking increases request/object rate and may reduce cache hit efficiency).

-- Uplink vs downlink: downlink-dominant (uplink mainly interaction/chat signals; media is downlink).
+- Uplink vs. downlink: downlink-dominant).

 Short-form video platforms

 This scenario is characterized by extremely high churn: sessions are short, users frequently abandon playback within seconds, and the platform relies heavily on prefetch and fast startup to maintain engagement.
 The downlink traffic pattern is bursty, with many small or partial transfers, frequent representation switches, and strong dependence on connection reuse and efficient request scheduling; uplink traffic is typically limited to interaction signals and analytics, while separate creator upload workflows may exist but are not necessarily real-time.
 Segment durations may be similar to conventional VoD, but the dominant QoE driver is time-to-first-usable-frame rather than steady-state quality.